-- The Code Administrators may jointly or independently appoint a third party to undertake a customer survey. - The Code Administrators may take advice from relevant experts on the final wording to be used in any customer survey. - The results of the metrics reporting and, to the extent it is separate, any customer survey, will feed into any periodic review conducted in line with Principle 4.
+- The Gas and Electricity Markets Authority may appoint a third party to undertake a customer survey. - The Gas and Electricity Markets Authority may consult interested parties on the final wording to be used in any customer survey. - The Code Administrators will provide support to the Gas and Electricity Markets Authority as necessary in respect of it undertaking a customer survey.

+The results of any customer survey will feed into any periodic review conducted in line with Principle 4.